 In the backyard is a small log cabin believed to be the oldest in Monroe County, having been built in 1819.
 Its hand-hown logs are 166 years old.
-Not far away is a barn made of poplar boards, a swimming pool, a garage, a grainery and a printing room, the roots was placed by the plant og get this place listed and the property of the plant og get this place listed and the property of the plant og get this place listed and the plant of get this place listed and the plant og get this place listed and the plant of get this place and the plant of get this place listed and the plant of get grained and the plant of get this place listed and the plant of get grained and the
+Not far away is a barn made of poplar boards, a swimming pool, a garage, a grainery and a printing room, the roots was placed by the plant og get this place listed and the property of the plant og get this place listed and the property of the plant og get this place listed and the plant of get this place listed and the plant og get this place listed and the plant of get this place listed and the plant og get this place listed and the plant of get this place and the plant of get this place listed and the plant of get grained and the plant of get this place listed and the plant of get grained and the on the national register of historical places," says Frank, a retired army officer since 1972.
+"So far, we just haven't had time to do all the required paperwork."